We're an affiliate

 The other signs of musculoskeletal disorder in dogs include lameness, lethargy, ataxia, joint swelling, pain, and stiffness.

-Musculoskeletal disease in dogs can indicate a problem with the skeleton, joints, muscles disorder, neurological diseases, infections, vascular disorders, and metabolic diseases.
+Musculoskeletal disease in dogs can indicate a problem with the skeleton, joints, muscle disorders, neurological diseases, infections, vascular disorders, and metabolic diseases.

 Example of musculoskeletal disorder in dogs; diagnosis, and treatment